 Tropicals make excellent houseplants.
 Most come from tropical forests where they live under the shade of large trees meaning they don’t need a ton of sunlight to survive.
 Most tropicals require similar care but look up your exact type in case there are special instructions!

 Some tropicals do well in lower light and some require bright light, so look up your specific plant to make sure you’re giving it the light it needs.
 Too much sun can burn the leaves of some, but too little light can cause the plant to retain too much moisture in the soil which leads to root rot.
 Find a balance!

 Keep soil moist but never soggy – most plants can tolerate underwatering from time to time but overwatering is the number one killer among tropical plants so play it safe.
 Usually once a week waterings do the trick but always use the finger trick or a moisture meter.
 If the soil feels wet, no water needed.

 We recommend using an organic fertilizer for your tropical plants.
-Fish fertilizer is a great option!
-Incorporating fertilizer into your waterings will ensure happy healthy plants.
+Our personal favorite brand which you can find in our shop is Good Dirt.
+Their Plant Food works wonders for all tropical plants!
+Incorporating fertilizer into your waterings will ensure that your plants are always receiving the nutrients they need.
 Always check the instructions before using as each one is different.

 Find a soil mix that is nutrient rich and retains moisture.
 There are certain tropicals that require special soil like anthuriums and orchids so check your plant before potting it up!
 Check out our hand mixed soil bags for tropical plants!

 Tropical plants love humidity which can sometimes be an issue in our homes when the AC or heaters are running.
-Try misting the leaves of your plant every few days, putting your plants on pebble trays, or grouping them together to increase the humidity around them.
+Try misting the leaves of your plant as often as you can, putting your plants on pebble trays, or grouping them together to increase the humidity around them.